Threat Landscape

 • Internal vs. External - Within or outside our organization.

-• Level of Sophistication/Capability - from script kiddie to APT (advance persistant threat)
+• Level of Sophistication/Capability - from script kiddie to APT (advanced persistent threat)

 • Resources/Funding - from hobbyists to government funded

-• Intent/Motivation - from “trill” to “warfare”, from white to black hat
+• Intent/Motivation - from “thrill” to “warfare”, from white to black hat

 • White Hat - Act with authorization and seek vulnerabilities with the intent of correcting them.